rust-lang/compiler-team/content/working-groups/prioritization/_index.md

 ## Process

-We have our pre-triage meetings on wednesday at 6pm UTC.
+We have our pre-triage meetings on Thursdays at 2pm UTC.
 Check out the [Rust compiler calendar](https://rust-lang.github.io/compiler-team/#meeting-calendar).